clinplayer/Point2Skeleton/README.md

 ```

 ## Contact
-If you have any questions, please email [Cheng Lin](https://clinplayer.github.io/) at chlin@hku.hk.
+If you have any questions, please email [Cheng Lin](https://clinplayer.github.io/) at chlin@connect.hku.hk.